Leo Szilard: Metallurgical Laboratory

+Szilard started to acquire high-quality graphite and uranium, which were the necessary materials for building a large-scale chain reaction experiment.
+The success of this demonstration and technological breakthrough at the University of Chicago were partially due to Szilard's new atomic theories, his uranium lattice design, and the identification and mitigation of a key graphite impurity (boron) through a joint collaboration with graphite suppliers.

 Szilard became a naturalized citizen of the United States in March 1943.
 The Army offered Szilard $25,000 for his inventions before November 1940, when he officially joined the project.
 He refused.
 He was the co-holder, with Fermi, of the patent on the nuclear reactor.
 In the end he sold his patent to the government for reimbursement of his expenses, some $15,416, plus the standard $1 fee.
-He continued to work with Fermi and Wigner on nuclear reactor design, and is credited with coining the term "breeder reactor".
+He continued to work with Fermi and Wigner on nuclear reactor design and is credited with coining the term "breeder reactor".

-With an enduring passion for the preservation of human life and political freedom, Szilard hoped that the U.S. government would not use nuclear weapons, but that the mere threat of such weapons would force Germany and Japan to surrender.
+With an enduring passion for the preservation of human life and political freedom, Szilard hoped that the US government would not use nuclear weapons, but that the mere threat of such weapons would force Germany and Japan to surrender.
 He also worried about the long-term implications of nuclear weapons, predicting that their use by the United States would start a nuclear arms race with the USSR.
 He drafted the Szilárd petition advocating that the atomic bomb be demonstrated to the enemy, and used only if the enemy did not then surrender.
 The Interim Committee instead chose to use atomic bombs against cities over the protests of Szilard and other scientists.
 Afterwards, he lobbied for amendments to the Atomic Energy Act of 1946 that placed nuclear energy under civilian control.

 After the war

 In 1946, Szilard secured a research professorship at the University of Chicago that allowed him to research in biology and the social sciences.
 He teamed up with Aaron Novick, a chemist who had worked at the Metallurgical Laboratory during the war.
-The two men saw biology as a field that had not been explored as much as physics, and was ready for scientific breakthroughs.
+The two men saw biology as a field that had not been explored as much as physics and was ready for scientific breakthroughs.
 It was a field that Szilard had been working on in 1933 before he had become subsumed in the quest for a nuclear chain reaction.
 The duo made considerable advances.
 They invented the chemostat, a device for regulating the growth rate of the microorganisms in a bioreactor, and developed methods for measuring the growth rate of bacteria.
 They discovered feedback inhibition, an important factor in processes such as growth and metabolism.
 Szilard gave essential advice to Theodore Puck and Philip I. Marcus for their first cloning of a human cell in 1955.